 Climate Perspectives

 It can sometimes be helpful to consider the ideas of other people.
-This page has essays and videos from a variety of sources.
+This page has essays and videos from a variety of sources, arranged roughly by publication date.
 Some describe the details of the climate crisis, others offer perspectives on how to handle that.
 I have found all of them thought provoking each in their own way.
 Perhaps you will too.
 For videos, where possible I have embedded them below.
 Mother Gaia cartoon is from Humon Comics.
 Click it to go to the original.

 ··· --- ···